lhennerley/SideTradeCA-02/README_WIP.md

 Syntax:

-`SELECT
+>SELECT
    A.pka,
    A.c1,
    B.pkb,
    B.c2
  FROM
    A
-LEFT JOIN B ON A .pka = B.fka;`
+ LEFT JOIN B ON A .pka = B.fka;

-1. Select all orders for each Customer (Customer Name, Order Date and Order Amount).
-Include Customers who have never ordered.
+1. Select all orders for each Customer (Customer Name, Order Date and Order Amount).  **Include Customers who have never ordered**.